 4. This transition, from nothing to life, took place in an instant.

 In this view we've tilted this back to show the geometry.
 The height, width, and depth coordinates represent the specific point within the environment where life begins.
 The horizontal coordinate is time.
-The red plane, perpendicular to time, represents the exact moment in time where life begins.
+The red plane, perpendicular to time, represents the exact moment in time when life begins.
 This drawing is intended to show this important fact: Life begins at one specific moment in time and space.

 3. Look Back At The Beginning Of Life